top of page

 RESEARCH INTERESTS

-Trauma-Informed Education, Survivor Empowerment, Transformative Storytelling, Resilience, Conceptual Change, Authentic Semantics, Cognition, Student Development, Communication, Literature, Composition, Literary Theory
+Narrativity, Trauma-Informed Education, Universal Learning Design, Cognition, Survivor Empowerment, Transformative Storytelling, Resilience and Post-Traumatic Growth, Student Learning, Conceptual Change, Constructivism, Intersubjectivity, Human Development, Strategic Communication, Rhetorical Situations and Strategies, Literature, Composition, Literary Theory

 EDUCATION